Understanding Medicaid Eligibility Criteria

 Asset Limits and Exemptions

 In addition to income limits, Medicaid eligibility is also determined by assessing an applicant's assets.
-These include cash, bank accounts, stocks, bonds, and real estate holdings, excluding the applicant's primary residence.
-States set their own asset limits, which generally range from $2,000 to $15,000 for individuals, with higher limits for couples.
-Assets exceeding these limits can disqualify an applicant from receiving Medicaid benefits.
+These include cash, bank accounts, stocks, bonds, and real estate holdings.
+Assets exceeding these limits will disqualify an applicant from receiving Medicaid benefits.

 However, certain assets are exempt from consideration, which can aid in maintaining eligibility.
-These exemptions typically include the primary residence, personal belongings, one vehicle, and burial plots.
-Additionally, specific financial products, such as certain annuities and trusts, may be structured in ways that protect assets while still allowing for Medicaid eligibility.
+These exemptions typically include burial plans and plots.
+Additionally, specific financial products, such as certain annuities, can be structured in ways that protect assets while still allowing for Medicaid eligibility.
 Understanding these exemptions and how to strategically manage assets is crucial for applicants and their families.

 Special Eligibility Groups